Survey on Causal-based Machine Learning Fairness Notions: Computing causal quantities from observable data

-For semi-Markovian models, identifiability of $P(y_a)$ is not guaranteed.
-In case it is identifiable, Pearl~\cite{pearl2009causality} proposes a $do$-calculus composed of three rules allowing to turn interventional probabilities to observational ones: \begin{enumerate} \item $P(y_a|\mathbf{z},w) = P(y_a|\mathbf{z})$ provided that the set of variables $\mathbf{Z}$ blocks all backdoor paths from $W$ to $Y$ after all arrows leading to $A$ have been deleted. \item $P(y_a|\mathbf{z}) = P(y|a,\mathbf{z})$ provided that the set of variables $\mathbf{Z}$ blocks all backdoor paths from $A$ to $Y$. \item $P(y_a) = P(y)$ provided that there are no causal paths between $A$ and $Y$. \end{enumerate}
+For semi-Markovian models, identifiability of $\pr(y_a)$ is not guaranteed.
+In case it is identifiable, Pearl~\cite{pearl2009causality} proposes a $do$-calculus composed of three rules allowing to express interventional probabilities in terms of observational ones: \begin{enumerate} \item $\pr(y_a|\mathbf{z},w) = \pr(y_a|\mathbf{z})$ provided that the set of variables $\mathbf{Z}$ blocks all backdoor paths from $W$ to $Y$ after all arrows leading to $A$ have been deleted. \item $\pr(y_a|\mathbf{z}) = \pr(y|a,\mathbf{z})$ provided that the set of variables $\mathbf{Z}$ blocks all backdoor paths from $A$ to $Y$. \item $\pr(y_a) = \pr(y)$ provided that there are no causal paths between $A$ and $Y$. \end{enumerate}

 $do$-calculus has been proven to be sound and complete in the identification of interventional distributions~\cite{huang06}.
-For example, $P(y_a)$ is identifiable in Figure~\ref{subfig:ident_d}.
+For example, $\pr(y_a)$ is identifiable in Figure~\ref{subfig:ident_d}.
 By applying the chain rule following the topological order: $W_2<A<W_1<W_3<Y$, we get:

 Note that $w_3$ is omitted from (\ref{eq:do2}) since it is considered latent~\cite{tikka2017enhancing}.
-Applying Rule 2 followed by Rule 3 to the first term in~(\ref{eq:do2}) yields to $P(y|do(a),w_2)$ (\ref{eq:do3}).
-Likewise, applying Rule 2 to the second term in ~(\ref{eq:do2}) leads to $P(w_1|a,w_2)$.
-Thus, the original problem reduces to identifying the term $P(y|do(a),w_2)$ in~(\ref{eq:do3}).
+Applying Rule 2 followed by Rule 3 to the first term in~(\ref{eq:do2}) yields to $\pr(y|do(a),w_2)$ (\ref{eq:do3}).
+Likewise, applying Rule 2 to the second term in ~(\ref{eq:do2}) leads to $\pr P(w_1|a,w_2)$.
+Thus, the original problem reduces to identifying the term $\pr(y|do(a),w_2)$ in~(\ref{eq:do3}).
 Here we cannot apply Rule 2 to exchange $do(a)$ with $a$ because $G_{\underline{A}}$ (graph obtained by removing all emanating arrows from $A$) contains a backdoor path from $A$ to $Y$.
-Thus, to block that path, we need to condition and to sum over all values of $A$ as shown in Eq. (\ref{eq:do4}) ($\sum_{a'}\;P(y|a',w_2,do(w_1))\;P(a'|do(w_1),w_2$).
-Now, applying Rule 2 to $P(y|a',w_2,do(w_1))$ and Rule 3 to $P(a'|do(w_1),w_2)$ and adding the other terms results in the final expression in (\ref{eq:do5}).
+Thus, to block that path, we need to condition and to sum over all values of $A$ as shown in Eq. (\ref{eq:do4}) ($\sum_{a'}\;\pr(y|a',w_2,do(w_1))\\ \pr(a'|do(w_1),w_2$)).
+Now, applying Rule 2 to $\pr(y|a',w_2,do(w_1))$ and Rule 3 to $\pr(a'|do(w_1),w_2)$ and adding the other terms results in the final expression in (\ref{eq:do5}).
+The problem of $do$-calculus is the difficulty to determine the correct order of application of the rules.
+Using the wrong order may hinder the identifiability or produce a very complex expression~\cite{tikka2017simplifying}.
+As an alternative to using the do-calculus, several contributions in the identifiability literature focused on defining graphical patterns and mapping them to simple and concise intervention-free expressions~\cite{tian02,tian03,tian04,shpitser2006identification}.

-In~\cite{pearl2009causality} Section 3.5, Pearl gives other examples of using the $do$-calculus for the identifiability of semi-Markovian models.